Super-localization of elliptic multiscale problems: Model Problem

 with $|\cdot|$ denoting the Euclidean norm of a $d$-dimensional vector.
-The solution space is the Sobolev space $\V := H^1_0(\Omega)$ and the bilinear form $a:\V\times\V\rightarrow \mathbb{R}$ associated with the problem is given by
+The solution space is the Sobolev space $\V \coloneqq H^1_0(\Omega)$ and the bilinear form $a\colon\V\times\V\rightarrow \mathbb{R}$ associated with the problem is given by

 The symmetry and the condition \eqref{eq:propA} ensure that the above bilinear form is an inner product on $\V$.
-Its induced norm is the energy norm $\vnorm{\cdot}{\Omega} := \sqrt{a(\cdot , \cdot)}$ which is equivalent to the canonical Sobolev norm on $\V$.
+Its induced norm is the energy norm $\vnorm{\cdot}{\Omega} \coloneqq \sqrt{a(\cdot , \cdot)}$ which is equivalent to the canonical Sobolev norm on $\V$.
 Given $f\in L^2(\Omega)$, the unique weak solution $u \in \V$ of the boundary value problem satisfies, for all $v \in \V$,

-Note that the moderate restriction to right-hand sides in $L^2(\Omega)$ (rather than the dual space of $\V^\prime=H^{-1}(\Omega)$) will be source of the uniform linear convergence of the numerical homogenization method although the possibly rough coefficient in general prevents $H^2(\Omega)$-regularity which would be required by classical finite elements.
-We refer to \cite{Peterseim2021} for a detailed discussion and possible generalizations to weaker right-hand sides.
-We will refer to $\mathcal A^{-1}:L^2(\Omega)\rightarrow \V$ as the solution operator that maps $f\in L^2(\Omega)$ to the unique solution $u\in\V$ of the above weak formulation.
+Note that the moderate restriction to right-hand sides in $L^2(\Omega)$ (rather than the dual space $\V^\prime=H^{-1}(\Omega)$) will be source of the uniform linear convergence of the numerical homogenization method although the possibly rough coefficient in general prevents $H^2(\Omega)$-regularity which would be required by classical finite elements.
+We refer to \cite{Peterseim2021} for a detailed discussion and possible generalizations to right-hand sides with less regularity.
+Henceforth, we will refer to $\mathcal A^{-1}\colon L^2(\Omega)\rightarrow \V$ as the solution operator that maps $f\in L^2(\Omega)$ to the unique solution $u\in\V$ of the above weak formulation.